 Unfortunately, the transmission of information via the internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our site; any transmission is at your own risk.
 Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access.

-Some of our third-party suppliers and service providers run their operations outside the European Economic Area (EEA).
+Some of our third-party suppliers and service providers run their operations outside the UK.
 Although they may not be subject to same data protection laws as companies based in the UK, we will take steps to make sure they provide an adequate level of protection in accordance with UK data protection law.
-By submitting your personal information to us you agree to this transfer, storing or processing at a location outside the EEA.
+By submitting your personal information to us you agree to this transfer, storing or processing at a location outside the UK.

 We may need to disclose your details if required to the police, regulatory bodies or legal advisors.